 Eating the best food for your health doesn’t have to cost you an arm and a leg.
-In fact, you’ll understand after this article why I think the better you go for your health, the cheaper it gets.
+In fact, you’ll understand after you read this article why I think the better you go for your health, the cheaper it gets.

-The good news is that with some commitment and preparation, your food bill can be lower than your average food bill on a regular western diet.
+The good news is that with some commitment and preparation, your food bill can be lower than your average food bill on a regular Western diet.
 This article is written with a poor college student in mind so it won’t be about variety and fancy flavors, but no concession was made in terms of food quality.

-Some of the Paleo savings tips presented here will ask of you to be more involved in your kitchen for preparation.
+Some of the Paleo savings tips presented here will ask you to be more involved in your kitchen for preparation.
 I think that this is actually a good thing.

 Spending some time in the kitchen playing with food can be quite therapeutic.
 It gives you a way to disconnect with your otherwise busy life and to turn off your brain, play with food and flavors, listen to your favorite music, sing and anticipate the taste and satisfaction you’ll have from your creations.
 If your skills in the kitchen are less then optimal and it’s stressful for you, know that it can only get easier with time and practice.
 Don’t be scared to follow your instincts and creativity and never feel forced to follow a recipe too strictly.
 The best cooks only follow recipes as general guidelines.